In the section on nonparametric tests in this book, each test is used for

 • Independent variables can be factors, ordered factors, or interval/ratio variables.

-• The general interpretation for significant results of these models isn’t that there is a difference among medians, but that there is a significant effect of the independent variable on the dependent variable, or that there is a significant difference among groups.
+• The general interpretation for significant results of these models is that there is a significant effect of the independent variable on the dependent variable, or that there is a significant difference among groups.

 • Post-hoc tests for factors or groups can be conducted with the lsmeans package.
-An optional approach for post-hoc tests is to use pairwise ordinal tests of groups, or with pairwise ordinal tests for paired data.
-These can be conducted with my custom functions pairwiseOrdinalTest and pairwiseOrdinalPairedTest.
+An optional approach for post-hoc tests is to use pairwise ordinal tests of groups.
+These can be conducted with the functions pairwiseOrdinalTest and pairwiseOrdinalPairedTest.

 • The threshold = “equidistant” and threshold = “symmetric” options can be used to indicate to the software that levels of the response variable are equally spaced or symmetrically spaced, respectively.
 This is useful to indicate when these conditions are assumed to be true, but are also useful to try if the model procedure produces errors.
 Likert items using symmetrical language in the range of responses could be considered symmetric.
 Likert items with several numbered options with anchor terms only at the ends of scale might be considered equidistant.

 The significance of the effects of independent variables will be tested with an analysis of deviance (ANODE) approach.
-In other types of models an analogous approach called analysis of variance (ANOVA) is used.
+This is analogous to the analysis of variance (ANOVA) used in linear models.

 Most statistical models have some assumptions about the underlying data.
 In order for the model to be valid, these assumptions have to be met.

 For CLM, the assumption of concern is called the proportional odds assumption.
 An explanation of this assumption can be found in the Wikipedia or IDRE articles cited below.

 The ordinal package can test for the proportional odds assumption with the nominal_test and